 This herb increases white blood cells which fight infection.
 It also increases T cells, interferon, interleukin, and immunoglobin, all of which are important for our immune system.

-May your winter and every season be blessed with Great Health!
+May you be blessed with Great Health!